Jim's thoughts on the tour - April 28 - May 13, 2002

 We zigzagged across China, (via Air China, China Southern, Xiamen Airlines), 10 shows, 2 weeks, starting in Shenyang, where we performed in the beautiful Shenyang Marriott Hotel, then outdoors the next day in Civic Square, (where after the show the crowds completely surrounded our van, pushing paper and pen through the windows for autographs, just the start of the energetic response that was to follow us for the next two weeks), then a 5-hour bus ride to the stunning coastal city of Dalian.
 The outdoor show there was large and grand.
 Southwest to Guiyang, over to Xiamen, and then up to Beijing and southward to Nanjing.
 Another 5-hour bus to Shanghai to catch a plane to San Francisco, connecting to a JFK-bound flight for home.

-4 & 5-star hotels all the way, and the food - can't even describe -some we didn't even know what it was - it was fabulous!
+Great hotels all the way, and the food - can't even describe -some we didn't even know what it was - it was fabulous!
 We were treated to a remote island retreat, which had previously hosted Canadian and Australian ambassadors.
-Not too bad, huh?

 We were covered on the news on China's premier TV station CCTV as well as Beijing's TV station BTV and Star Tourist TV station STTV.
 We were also interviewed on Jiang Su TV station Satellite Channel for broadcast worldwide.